mirzu/headless-training-book/3_0-intro-to-nodejs.md

 ## Outline

 - What is Node.js
-- Events, Threads, Forking, and Concurrency
+- Events, Threads, and Concurrency
 - Why not Drupal & HHVM
 - Why Node?
 - Async and Promises